 Samsung Galaxy S7

-It's not official, but it sure looks like the Galaxy S7, Galaxy S7 Edge, and Galaxy S7 Active will stay behind on Android Oreo.
-Samsung hasn't confirmed an Android Pie update and the devices haven't shown up on any recent Android Pie roadmaps.
+The Galaxy S7, Galaxy S7 Edge, and Galaxy S7 Active will stay behind on Android Oreo.
+Samsung hasn't confirmed an Android Pie update and the devices haven't shown up on any Android Pie roadmaps.

 If you want to get the One UI on a Galaxy S7, Galaxy S7 Edge, or Galaxy S7 Active, you'll need to do it manually.
 And a lot of people don't have the time or patience to do that.